A translation, research, and analysis of the catenas attributed to Cyril of Alexandria about Pentecostal and Corinthian tongues.

 A synopsis of this project, translations, and notes on Cyril of Alexandria on tongues, can be found at Gift of Tongues Project menu and scroll down to the Cyril of Alexandrian sub-category.

 - Cyrilli: Archiepiscopi Alexandrini In D. Joannis Evangelium.
 Philippus Edvardus Pusey, ed.
 London: Oxford.
 1872.
-No page numbers are in the document
+Pg.
+VII

 - Cyrilli: Archiepiscopi Alexandrini In D. Joannis Evangelium.
 Philippus Edvardus Pusey, ed.
 London: Oxford.
 1872